I’m an autistic woman who uses eye contact to assert authority and dominance. To observers I have good eye contact. Here’s what’s really going on.

 One day in the gym locker room a stranger asked what I was drinking.
 I gave her eye contact with my answer.

-As an Alpha type, I NEED to make eye contact when in a situation where appearing insecure or submissive could work against me.
+As an Alpha type, I NEED to make eye contact when in a situation where it’s important that I come across as assertive and confident.

 My solid eye contact tells people I’m self-assured and not easily intimidated.
 If I give good eye contact as the listener, this “makes room” for drifting while I’m the talker!